• Skip to main content

 Do you experience any of the following?

-• Worrying a lot about your body weight and shape
+• Worrying about your body weight and shape

 • Feeling like your relationship with food, exercise, or your body is having a negative impact on your life

-STRIDES is a team of trained clinicians who support those aged 18-25 with eating difficulties and help lessen the impact of these on their health and wellbeing.
-Our team is here to listen and support you by providing effective, evidence-based interventions that offer you the chance to find new ways of managing your eating difficulties.
+STRIDES is a team of trained clinicians who support those aged 16-35 with mild to moderate eating difficulties.
+We provide effective, evidence-based interventions that offer you the chance to find new ways of managing your eating and body image concerns.

-The service is for adults aged 18-25 who are registered with a General Practitioner (GP) in Kensington and Chelsea, Westminster, Harrow, Hillingdon, and Brent; with additional support available to over 25s at selected university GP practices.
+The service is for people who are registered with a General Practitioner (GP) in Kensington and Chelsea, Westminster, Harrow, Hillingdon, and Brent.

 Eating disorders affect people of every age, race, size, gender identity, sexual orientation and background.
 We are an inclusive service provider, our team consisting of a diverse range of staff, and we support people from all walks of life and communities, for example, people with disabilities, black or ethnic minority backgrounds, LGBTQ+, etc.